 Inquire Trait Actions

-- Express that questioning is a tool that can be used by inquirers to uncover information not easily found.
+- Express that questioning is a tool used by inquirers to uncover information not easily found.
 A carefully planned sequence of questions can help you move deeper into an issue or topic that is being explored or discussed.
 Stress the importance of carving out time to design quality questions.
 Present a topic and ask staff to collaborate and create questions for exploration.

-- Investigate how the traits are used in daily life.
+- Investigate how to use traits in daily life.
 Develop a list of questions associated with each trait and choose people from different walks of life to briefly interview (e.g., Uber driver, coach, doctor, businessman, homemaker).
 Ask one or more questions: Adapt – Could you share an example of how you are flexible?
 Strive– How are you persistent in what you do?
 Collaborate – For what reason do you have to work with others?
 Communicate – Why must you be aware of how you speak to others?
 Examine – Are there times when you must look closely at a problem or situation and then make a decision?
 Share the findings with teachers to show the purpose of teaching about the traits, demonstrating how students will benefit from the traits beyond the classroom.

 Examine: I use a variety of methods to explore and to analyze.